Quick Summary

 When Did the Changes Take Effect?

 The 20% debt reduction was applied to all outstanding HECS/HELP debts as of June 1, 2025, before the annual indexation.
-The government introduced this legislation when Parliament sat from July 22, 2025.
-The ATO retrospectively applied the 20% reduction and adjusted the indexation that was applied.
+The legislation was introduced when Parliament sat from July 22, 2025.
+The ATO retrospectively applied the 20% reduction and adjusted the indexation.
 The new repayment threshold of $67,000 took effect from July 1, 2025, for the 2025-26 financial year.

 What Do I Need to Do?

-Nothing!
-The changes were automatically applied by the Australian Tax Office (ATO).
+Nothing.
+The changes were automatically applied by the ATO.
 If you had an outstanding HECS/HELP debt as of June 1, 2025, the 20% reduction was automatically applied to your balance.
-You can check your updated debt balance through myGov to see the reduction that was processed.
+You can check your updated debt balance through myGov.

 How Much Was My Debt Reduced?